District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 Source (Spanish): http://www.adhac.es/Priv/ClientsImages/AsociacionPerso8_1540226118.pdf

-According to ADHAC the Spanish market of the district heating only represents 1% of users, very far from the European average.
-But ADHAC’s intention is to boost the market in Spain, since this type of centralised networks provides energy cost savings in homes and the country as a whole.
+According to ADHAC the Spanish market of district heating only represents 1% of users, very far from the European average.
+But ADHAC’s intention is to boost the market in Spain since this type of centralised network provides energy cost savings in homes and the country as a whole.

-Some examples of Spanish municipalities that have installations of central heat networks are the city of Barcelona, or the recent District heating opened just 1 year ago in Móstoles, which is the largest in Spain so far.
+Some examples of Spanish municipalities that have installations of central heat networks are the city of Barcelona, and the recent District Heating opened just 1 year ago in Móstoles, which is the largest in Spain so far.

 The case of the city of Barcelona